 What amounts to downtown Stehekin was the Stehekin Landing Resort, then the Stehekin Lodge and now the North Cascades Lodge at Stehekin (509-682-4494).
 No matter.
 Nothing significant has changed there in a long time.
 I've never had a bad meal there.
 Since everything has to be hauled in on the ferry, don't be shocked by $17 hamburgers and $28 dinner entrees.
 Bring cash.
 There is no ATM in Stehekin.
 You will need to have a phone card to use the one public satellite phone.
 There is no cell reception.
 You may now be able to use a credit card at the main lodge.

 The "general store" isn't a grocery store.
 It's a souvenir shop for day-trippers on the Lady of the Lake ferry who want postcards, keychains and T-shirts.
 Despite what the Stehekin Web site may say, you could not resupply out of that store.
 You will definitely need the post office (31 Defacto Ln., Stehekin, WA 98852, 509 682-2625) here, which also relies on the ferry.
 As is the case in so many other little settlements, the postmaster or postmistress is the only important person in town as far as you are concerned.

 A caveat to anyone hiking through Stehekin relatively late in the PCT season: Many services curtail operations or shut down at the end of September.
-Double-check hours and shuttle bus schedules.
-Regardless of season, all hikers should be aware there is no ATM in Stehekin and only the resort is set up to process credit card transactions.
+If you're pushing the edge, double-check hours and shuttle bus schedules well before you show up at High Bridge.